 As part of the Government’s policy to improve the provision of physical education and sport in primary schools, additional funding has actually been allocated to all schools through the PE and Sport Grant.
 This allocation of 19,614 is based on total pupil numbers.
 To check out a summary, and an in-depth report, of our Sports Premium funding for 2018-19 simply click the links listed below!.

 Sports Premium (St. Mary’s Sport Premium Report – listed below) Sport Premium The school receives additional funding to improve the provision of PE and sport.
-The four goals of the Primary PE and Sport Premium funding are: To improve the quality of existing PE mentor through continuing expert knowing in PE for generalists, so that all primary pupils improve their health, abilities and physical literacy, and have broader exposure to a series of sports.
+The four goals of the Primary PE and Sport Premium funding are: To improve the quality of existing PE teaching through continuing expert knowing in PE for generalists, so that all primary pupils improve their health, abilities and physical literacy, and have broader exposure to a series of sports.

 To increase the quality of initial instructor training in PE and sport.
 To promote PE expertise in primary level labor force Schools understand and value the benefits of high quality PE and sport, including its usage as a tool for entire school enhancement.